holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/05_problem_set_repo/lesson_plan.md

     - You're on the "main" branch... don't really want to get into branches
     - Push the branch you're on
     - Push and look at people's TIL
+        - What went good
+        - What went bad
 - Last class, created a remote repository for TIL
-    - Now going to create remote repository for ProblemSet
+    - Now going to create remote repository for ProblemSetSkeleton
 - Classwork
     - Walk through worksheet
     - Talk about similarities/differences with day before